-Nyungwe Forest National Park shelters over 25 percent of Africa’s primate species and there’s no better way to experience them than the canopy walk through the park.
-It’s suspended 130 feet above the ground and stretches for 295, getting you eye level with primate species like the L’Hoest’s monkey, owl-faced monkey, black and white colobus, and the ever-popular chimpanzee.
+Nyungwe Forest National Park shelters over 25 percent of Africa’s primate species.
+There’s no better way to experience them than the canopy walk through the park.
+It’s suspended 130 feet above the ground and stretches for 295.
+Up there, you are eye level with primate species like the L’Hoest’s monkey, owl-faced monkey, black and white colobus, and the ever-popular chimpanzee.

-The Tree Top Canopy Walk, a suspension bridge strong between five huge trees, spans nearly 1,000 feet in the rainforest and offers an up-close view of the 130 million year old virgin jungle’s canopy and the best chance to spot orangutan.
+The Tree Top Canopy Walk, a suspension bridge strung between five huge trees, spans nearly 1,000 feet in the rainforest.
+It offers an up-close view of the 130 million-year-old virgin jungle’s canopy.
+Consequently, it’s also gives you the best chance to spot orangutan.

 The Kew Royal Botanic Gardens | England

 Less of a walk and more a ride, explore the unique biodiversity of the Andean Cloud Forest by way of the Sky Bike at Mashpi Lodge.
-It’s a bike suspended from cables at the top of the trees that cross through the tree-tops and over a gorge for a bird’s eye view of the cloud forest and a chance to see over 400 bird species.
-It’s a thrilling, yet leisurely adventure.
+It’s a bike suspended from cables at the top of the trees.
+It crosses through the tree-tops and over a gorge for a bird’s eye view of the cloud forest and a chance to see over 400 bird species.
+It’s a thrilling (yet leisurely) adventure.

 The mile and a half Sky Walk through the Monteverde Cloud Forest uses a series of hiking trails and five suspension bridges that guide you through the treetops.
 With a naturalist guide leading your walk, explore the flora and fauna of the cloud forest as you make your way over canyons and through the trees.

-The canopy walkways of Tambopata National Reserve make its way through the canopy by way of a series of suspension bridges linked by eight observation platforms.
-During the one and a half hour walk, keep your eyes peeled for toucans, woodpeckers, birds of prey, monkeys and sloths.
+The canopy walkways of Tambopata National Reserve make their way through the canopy by way of a series of suspension bridges linked by eight observation platforms.
+During the one and a half-hour walk, keep your eyes peeled for toucans, woodpeckers, birds of prey, monkeys, and sloths.

 Baumwipfelpfad Schwarzwald | Germany

-The Baumwipfelpfad Schwarzwald treetop walk is a wooden path that meanders through the beech trees, fir trees, and spruce trees of the Black Forest, ending at the incredibly cool and architecturally unique observation tower that reaches 130 feet into the air.
+The Baumwipfelpfad Schwarzwald treetop walk is a wooden path that meanders through the beech trees, fir trees, and spruce trees of the Black Forest.
+It ends at the incredibly cool and architecturally unique observation tower that reaches 130 feet into the air.
 It provides beautiful views over the thick woodlands of the Black Forest, giving you a new perspective of the area.